AceZz/bedtime-writer/doc/admin.md

   `admin_data/story/questions.yaml` is used.
 * `npm run story_compress_images [folder]`: compress the images of the story choices.
 By default, `admin_data/` is used.
-* `npm run story_add_form [form.yaml]`: add a story form.
-By default, `admin_data/story/form.yaml`
-  is used, and the form is valid now (i.e. it immediately replaces any other form).
-You can add a `start` field next to the `questions` field if you want to change the start date of the form (`start: "2023-05-11T00:13:32Z"`).
-Finally, this script will fail if any of the provided questions or choices is not in `story__questions`.
-If necessary, run `story_set_questions` before.

 ## Start the local backend with pre-loaded data